Gagan-KM/Gagan-KM/README.md

 - Applying data visualization and exploratory data analysis (EDA) techniques to uncover actionable insights and enhance decision-making.

 ## 📫 Get in Touch:
-I am eager to bring my expertise in machine learning, problem-solving abilities, and enthusiasm for big data analytics to new and exciting projects.

 - [LinkedIn](https://www.linkedin.com/in/gagan-k-m-a0580b285)
 - [GitHub](https://www.github.com/Gagan-KM)